Maryland Labor Laws Guide

 Your team can track work time personally via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-The Kiosk feature in Clockify allows your employees to clock in and out by using a unique PIN code.
+The kiosk feature in Clockify allows your employees to clock in and out using a unique PIN code.

 Employees can then track their work time and breaks and switch between different projects.